 The IELTS is the most popular English proficiency exam in the world, designed specifically for non-native speakers.
 Most academic institutions in the Commonwealth accept its standardisation, with various professional organisations also recognising its judgement.
 For Australia and New Zealand in particular, there is also a heavy focus for IELTS to be used as a filter for immigration, which seemed like the dominant plight for those present with me on the day.

 Indeed, it was surprising to experience firsthand the stringency involved with merely gaining access to the test room.
 Perhaps there is a higher tendency for people to cheat in light of the significant rewards that a good IELTS grade offers.
 Nevertheless, a mid-test protocol got me quite flustered.

 Seriously, why would a trip to the bathroom call for the submission of my passport?
 And not only that, an invigilator actually had to escort me into the toilet and monitor the whole process.
-And having done so, he still wouldn’t let me back into the test room without scanning my fingerprints once more to verify my identity — as though somehow I looked capable of deceiving him right in front of his prying eyes whilst having my zipper down.
+Having done so, he still wouldn’t let me back into the test room without scanning my fingerprints once more to verify my identity — as though somehow I looked capable of deceiving him right in front of his prying eyes whilst having my zipper down.

 Was all this representative of the attitude that the Australian government holds toward those who seek to find a new home on our land?
 It certainly is out of tune with the national anthem, which declares: For those who’ve come across the seas, we’ve boundless plains to share.

 To add insult to injury, a candidate must pay AU$330 for each attempt at jumping over this hurdle, for surrendering to a test environment that is borderline oppressive.

 As a citizen, I am appalled.
 Yet there is something else that has been grinding on my nerves.